 In teaching Calder, avoid perpetuating erroneous and misleading statements about him: while Calder did occasionally make toys for the children in his life, he was not a “tinkerer” who made a group of playthings.
 Calder did not conceive of his work as toys.
 Such statements minimize his intellectual achievements.

 Likewise, situating Calder in the history of art by showing art of, or images of art from, various time periods and cultures is intended to convey how startlingly innovative Calder’s art is.
 Children have an almost immediate love of Calder’s work, yet they don’t necessarily have the art historical knowledge to appreciate that his work exhibits a dramatic departure from the qualities and traits that sculpture shared for thousands of years.
 This needn’t be an especially lengthy or time consuming component of the workshop, but is a valuable and rewarding concept to grasp.
 There are very few artists about whom it can be said single-handedly created a new art form.
 Calder’s work challenged existing principles of modern sculpture and defined him as the most innovative sculptor of the 20th century.
 Presenting Calder’s art in the context of world sculpture historically drives home this point dramatically and underscores the enormity of his achievement.
-Depending on the time schedule and the layout of the museum, it may be easier to incorporate this discussion after the viewing, perhaps in the studio before hands-on construction begins.
+Depending on the time schedule and the layout of the museum, it may be easier to incorporate this discussion after the viewing.

 By way of introduction, students should be told at this point that what they are about to see is very different from the way that sculpture had been conceived of until then.
 Ask them to name famous sculptures, or sculptures they have studied recently.
 Show images of Egyptian, Greek/Roman, Rodin, Moore, and/or Brancusi, conveying the span of time covered by these works.
 Discuss briefly the attributes of these traditional sculptures: the materials used (stone, bronze, etc.), the massive quality (solid, no open spaces), and the static nature of the works.